 - The law school's Moot Court Board hosts an extramural competition open to law schools nationwide, the Manne Moot Court Competition each year in February.
 The competition seeks to enhance law school students' understanding of the application of economic principles to legal problems.

-- Mason Law is home to the Law & Economics Center which conducts original, high-quality law and economics research and provides educational programs for judges, attorneys general, and other policymakers in order to further enhance economic understanding and impact policy solutions.
+- Scalia Law School is home to the Law & Economics Center which conducts original, high-quality law and economics research and provides educational programs for judges, attorneys general, and other policymakers in order to further enhance economic understanding and impact policy solutions.

-Our Homeland and National Security Law Concentration enables George Mason students who are interested in specializing in this field to present potential employers (both in government and in the private sector) with a credential that reflects a solid foundation in homeland and national security law.
-The Homeland and National Security Law Program is directed by Jamil N. Jaffer.
+Our National Security Law & Policy Concentration, along with our National Security Institute, enables Scalia law students who are interested in specializing in this field to present potential employers (both in government and in the private sector) with a credential that reflects a solid foundation in national security law and policy.

 In addition, the law school's close relationship with the Center for Infrastructure Protection and Homeland Security offers opportunities to supplement in-house expertise with outside and affiliated experts in homeland and national security law.